ffich/NiclaV_RS485_Carrier/Software/BasicRs485Driver/README.md

-# RS485 LED Controller for Arduino Nicla Vision (MicroPython)
+# RS485 LED Controller Example

 This project demonstrates how to use **RS485 communication** with an **Arduino Nicla Vision** running **MicroPython**, controlling a **LED** via commands received over RS485.